Health & Public Safety

 This course is designed to give the student an understanding of yoga basics for proper breathing and spinal health.
 The student will learn advanced steps toward meditation to relax and calm the mind using 20 to 30 basic poses and variations thereof.

-HPE 204: Physical Conditioning and Assessment III
+HPE 204: Physical Fitness III

 Credits 0.5 2.0

-HPE 205: Physical Conditioning and Assessment IV
+HPE 205: Physical Fitness IV

 Credits 0.5 2.0